-The core components – Explore, Focus, Strength and Challenge– combine best practice and current research with Kilvington’s vision of inspired learning within a holistic framework.
+The core components – Explore and Challenge– combine best practice and current research with Kilvington’s vision of inspired learning within a holistic framework.
 The School’s Year 9 Program offers students the best of both worlds, enabling them to participate in valuable experiences outside the School while remaining within Kilvington’s community.

-During the first week of Term 4 Year 9 students participated in a week of talks and activities designed to encourage them to be their ‘best selves’.
+Supporting Kilvington’s key pillar of Character, students participate in a week of talks and activities designed to encourage them to be their ‘best selves’.
 Students listened to a range of speakers including former Olympian Phil Burrows who talked about grit, resilience and resourcefulness.
 To encourage the students to learn about empathy they undertook a challenge to create a prosthetic hand and learned how to manoeuvre a wheelchair.

 Students stay in the city for their ‘Urban Experience’ City Camp.
 Throughout the week, the students explore the physical, cultural and social issues facing Melbourne.
 They also have the opportunity to explore and become immersed in Melbourne’s many unique precinct areas.

 Importantly, students choose an important social or economic issue and use their time in the CBC to develop a possible solution.
 They then present this project to their peers, staff and parents at a special Explore Project presentation evening.

 At Kilvington, we prepare students for the challenges of leadership.
 In Year 9, students have the following opportunities to develop their leadership qualities.

 - House & Year Level Leaders

 - Student Representative Council Members

 - Y-Lead Altitude Day